 Sports fields：Whether you enjoy playing basketball, football, tennis, or jogging, the sports field is the perfect place to enjoy the outdoors.

 Dining Hall: The two multi-story USTB dining halls offer a variety of dishes both Chinese and international, sure to please anyone.

 Ding: An ancient symbol of Chinese culture, the ding represents USTB’s expertise in the fields of metallurgy and materials.

 West Gate: One of the main visitor entrances to the university provides easy access to the nearby USTB administrative offices, teaching buildings, laboratories, and library.

 The University of Science and Technology Beijing is a multi-disciplinary institution dedicated to excellence in teaching and research, preparing its students to take on the challenges of the 21st century.
-USTB is home to 25,000 students, with nearly half pursuing a graduate degree, and over 1800 teaching faculty.
-Here students and teachers work together, alongside our many partners in private industry and academic institutions, to engage in cutting-edge research particularly in the fields of materials science and engineering, metallurgical engineering, and mining engineering.
-With the motto of “seeking truth and endorsing innovation”, USTB is committed to providing quality education and real-world opportunities to future generations of scholars and industry innovators.
+USTB is home to 25,000 students, with nearly half pursuing a graduate degree and over 1,800 teaching faculty.
+Here students and teachers work together, alongside our many partners in private industry and academic institutions, to engage in cutting-edge research, particularly in the fields of materials science and engineering, metallurgical engineering, and mining engineering.
+With the motto of “Seeking Truth and Promoting Innovation”, USTB is committed to providing quality education and real-world opportunities to future generations of scholars and industry innovators.